Adoboli made UK's largest trading loss - prosecutor

-LONDON Former UBS UBSN.VX trader Kweku Adoboli caused the largest trading loss in British banking history through reckless and dishonest methods, a prosecutor said on Thursday.
+LONDON Nov 8 Former UBS trader Kweku Adoboli caused the largest trading loss in British banking history through reckless and dishonest methods, a prosecutor said on Thursday.

 Sasha Wass said it was "preposterous" of Adoboli to argue that UBS managers had encouraged him down the path that led to losses of $2.3 billion.